- If you get the error: You can't keep Windows settings, personal files, and apps, that means you will lose your data when upgrading the OS.

 - Now enter the product key for the version of Windows you’re upgrading to.

-Personal files and folders are rather important, and if you’re getting “You can’t keep Windows settings, personal files and apps” during Windows 10 installation, make sure that you try some of our solutions.
+Personal files and folders are rather important, and if you’re getting this error during installation, make sure that you try some of our solutions.
 Even more, check out this guide if Windows 10 doesn’t let you access your files.